ScorchChamp/ScorchAI/README.md

 <br>
 Now, I wanted to make a bot that does this process automatically, thus the idea for ScorchAI.
 (Scorch is my IGN for most games and AI sounds cool)
 <br>
-<i>ps. the code is ugly, butit works.
+<i>ps. the code is ugly, but it works.
 If you dont like it, make a pull request</i>
 <br>
 <br>
 <i>Proof of concept (121.000 views per hour on main clip channel):</i><br>